 The release also stated that the DOT – the Wurts Street Bridge is the only one of its kind the agency currently has responsibility for – will be working with the Bridge Authority on a shared-services agreement for the Bridge Authority, which has three such suspension bridges currently in its care, to “rehabilitate and maintain” the crossing.
 Cahill stated that he hopes to have that arrangement ready for consideration by the state legislature next year.

 As for the rail trail, which, the release stated, “will establish an off-road pedestrian and bicycle trail linking the City of Kingston to the Hurley Rail Trail,” Cahill said the project has gotten “prioritization of capital funding” from the DOT.
+It’s likely a good time to learn how to choose a road bike if you are from that area, getting a little exercise while enjoying the neighborhood.
 Currently in the design phase, the endeavor is estimated to cost $2.28 million. ” Details on the amount of monies and a timeline will be available in the coming weeks,” Cahill’s release stated.

 “As a founding member of the Kingston Land Trust, it gives me great pride to see the vision of an interconnected trail system continue to move forward,” stated Mayor Steve Noble in the release.
 “These efforts are made possible thanks to the support of our partners at the county and state level, along with local community groups who share our vision for a community where all individuals have access to a world class trail system and a popular tourist railroad, both serving the greater Kingston area.”